+Outside Help and Materials.
 Conversations with second-year students other than the TAs about specific assignments before their due dates are a violation of the Honor Principle.
-Also, please note that it is a violation of the Honor Principle to use any course materials, such as homework assignments, exams, etc., from previous versions of this course unless the instructors provide them to you.
+Also, please note that it is a violation of the Honor Principle to use any course materials, such as homework assignments, exams, etc., from previous versions of this course (or other sources) unless the instructors provide them to you.
+Finally, course materials may not be shared with people other than your classmates without your instructor's permission.